eric-ross/docker-vertica/README.md

-# Docker Image for Vertica
+# Docker Image for Vertica 9

 The image is available in Docker registry at https://registry.hub.docker.com/u/sumitchawla/vertica/

-Base OS is Ubuntu 14.04.
+Base OS is Debian 9.2.

 ## Usage:
 You can either pull the image from Docker Registry using following command: